Therapy for Women Navigating Midlife Transitions, Identity & Meaning

 • Clarifying your values and what truly matters now

-You will not be told to “reinvent” yourself or start over.
 You will learn to trust the person you already are and move through this chapter with honesty and self-respect.

 The process